 The interview will take place on [Date and time] at [Location].
 Kindly reply to this email confirming your availability for the interview at the proposed time.

 We have attached some tips to help you prepare for the interview.
-The team is looking forward to meet you!
+The team is looking forward to meeting you!

 [Sign off]